Massage

 Our massage therapist Helen Storey uses a wide variety of massage techniques designed to address your specific needs.
 For example someone needing a relaxing massage to decrease stress levels will need a very different approach to someone needing training support for the Great North Run.

 We will tailor a treatment to your needs.
+Read more about our various massage types below.

 Massage for relaxation